jorisvink/sanctum/README.md

 | bishop | The process responsible for configuring autodiscovered tunnels.
 | guardian | The process monitoring all other processes.

-Each process should be run as its own user.
+Each process runs as its own user.

-Each process is sandboxed and only has access to the system calls required to perform its task.
+Each process is fully sandboxed and only has access to the system calls required to perform its task.
 There are two exceptions: guardian (the main process), and bishop (liturgy manager), neither of these are sandboxed due what they are responsible for.

 The guardian process is only monitoring its child processes and has no other external interfaces.
-The bishop process must be privileged due to the fact it is fork+exec'ing the hymn configuration tool for setting up new tunnels (only if using liturgy mode).
+The bishop process must be privileged due to the fact it is fork+exec'ing the hymn configuration tool for setting up new tunnels when using liturgy mode.

-## Packets
+## Packet flow

 The processes share packets between each other in a very well defined way.